Bryan De La Cruz Player Props: Marlins vs. Cardinals

-The Miami Marlins, including Bryan De La Cruz (.262 on-base percentage in past 10 games, 55 points below season-long percentage), battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at LoanDepot park, Wednesday at 6:40 PM ET.
+Bryan De La Cruz -- batting .300 with two doubles, a home run, two walks and six RBI in his past 10 games -- will be in action for the Miami Marlins versus the St. Louis Cardinals, with Jack Flaherty on the hill, on July 6 at 6:40 PM ET.

-In his last game, he went 1-for-6 with an RBI against the Cardinals.
+In his most recent game, he racked up three hits (going 3-for-4 with a double and two RBI) against the Cardinals.

 Bryan De La Cruz Game Info & Props vs. the Cardinals